dhis2/dhis2-docs/src/sysadmin/upgrading.md

 When we talk about **Upgrading** DHIS2, we generally simply mean "moving to a newer version".
 However, there is an important distinction between **upgrading** and **updating**.

 Upgrading
-:   Moving to a newer base version of DHIS2. e.g. from 2.34 to 2.36
+:   Moving to a newer base version of DHIS2 (for example, from 2.34 to 2.36)

 Updating
-:   Moving to a newer patch of the current DHIS2 version. e.g. from 2.35.1 to 2.35.4
+:   Moving to a newer patch of the current DHIS2 version (for example, from 2.35.1 to 2.35.4)

 **Upgrading** typically requires planning, testing, training (for new features or interfaces), which may take significant time and effort.